 Cash flow statement

-With this report, companies can ensure that they have enough cash to support their day-to-day operations and future growth plans.
+With these financial reporting tools, companies can ensure that they have enough cash to support their day-to-day operations and future growth plans.

 Common Mistakes When Preparing Manufacturing Financial Statements